data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/marquez.md

 ---
-title: "Using Marquez for data generation and validation"
+title: "Using Marquez for Test Data Management"
 description: "Example of using Marquez for data generation and testing tool."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---